An avid book nerd, Jennifer Branton loves to share her favorite book finds with her readers.

 Naming it the Whatsit, the creature shambles into the next building, the home of Elishva out of curiosity, but as the story of Shelley's monster, it is shown kindness and the old woman thinks that her prayers to Saint George have been answered and that this meat puppet is somehow the soul of her son Daniel.

 Having an identity now, Daniel begins to recover memories of where his parts have come from and a set of strange deaths begin around the city baffling the police force.

 Parts And Memory

-Daniel, the Whatsit, or even Suspect X as he is also known by the police and media- remembers crimes that the parts of him were connected to and tries to right those wrongs by killing avenging those that were harmed.
-The pieces that make up Daniel feed his memory, and when he has done this task, that piece then falls off.
-After awhile, Daniel feels that he is starting to flake apart but those that knew about Hadi's creation only seek to re-infuse life and more purpose into their fleshy weapon by replacing the failing portions.
+Daniel, the Whatsit, or even Suspect X as he is also known by the police and media- remembers crimes that the parts of him were connected to and tries to right those wrongs by killing and avenging those that were harmed.
+The pieces that makeup Daniel feed his memory, and when he has done this task, that piece then falls off.
+After a while, Daniel feels that he is starting to flake apart but those that knew about Hadi's creation only seek to re-infuse life and more purpose into their fleshy weapon by replacing the failing portions.

 Daniel continues to kill.

-In the meantime various journalists are tracing the story and Mahmoud even gets a taped confession tape from Daniel explaining the whole situation from his point of view.
-Mahmoud plans to release the story but is detained by the police and for a short time suspect to the crimes.
+In the meantime, various journalists are tracing the story and Mahmoud even gets a taped confession tape from Daniel explaining the whole situation from his point of view.
+Mahmoud plans to release the story but is detained by the police and for a short time was suspected of the crimes.